pseudocode-master64/K-MEANS-STUDENT-DATA-CLUSTER-CATEGORIZATION-PROJECT/README.md

 ## Installation

 To set up the project environment, ensure that Python 3.x is installed on your machine.
-Clone the project to your local machine using `git clone` followed by the repository URL.

 ## Usage